 Afternoon Sessions – 14:00 – 16:30

-- The IPTC Video Metadata Hub: the easy step from photo to video metadata – Michael Steidl, Manging Director and Video Metadata Lead of IPTC
+- Video Metadata like for photos – the IPTC Video Metadata Hub: the easy step from photo to video metadata – Michael Steidl, Manging Director and Video Metadata Lead of IPTC

 How to attend